Kim Jeung-ho

-Kim Jeung-ho (born 31 May 1995) is an South Korea professional footballer who plays as a defender for Championship club PSMS Medan.
+Kim Jeung-ho (born 31 May 1995) is a South Korea professional footballer who plays as a defender for Gyeongju KHNP.

 Career

 Born in Incheon, South Korea, Kim began his professional career with the South Korean club Incheon United in 2017 and later played for Bucheon FC 1995 in 2020.
 He decided to go abroad for the first time to Indonesia, joining PSMS Medan.
 Before coming to Indonesia, he played for Ansan Greeners, where Kim appeared in a total of 64 games, scoring 1 goal and providing 2 assists.
 On 12 September 2025, Kim made his league debut for PSMS Medan in a home match against Persekat Tegal, which ended in a 0–1 loss.
 He was in the starting lineup and played the full 90 minutes.
-Kim scored his first goal for PSMS in 28 September 2025 against Sumsel United, as he scored a long range free kick in the 24th minute of the game.
-He was also appointed as the captain for the first time in this match, as PSMS won by 2-0.
+Kim scored his first goal for PSMS on 28 September 2025 against Sumsel United, via a long range free kick in the 24th minute of the game.
+He was also appointed the captain for the first time in this match, which PSMS won 2-0.